-The American composer Mark Gustavson was born in Brooklyn, NY in 1959.
-He began studying clarinet at eight and composing when he was sixteen.
-In high school he studied at the Music Institute of Chicago.
-He later went on to study clarinet and composition at Northern Illinois University, University of Illinois, Columbia University and Conservatory of Amsterdam (under Chinary Ung, Ben Johnston, Fred Lerdahl, Mario Davidovsky and Ton DeLeeuw).
+The American composer Mark Gustavson was born in Brooklyn, NY and grew up in the Chicago suburbs.
+He began studying clarinet at eight and self-taught himself to compose and play piano at sixteen.
+In high school he began to play saxophone in jazz band and continued clarinet studies at the Music Institute of Chicago.
+He later went on to study clarinet and composition at Northern Illinois University, University of Illinois, Columbia University and Conservatory of Amsterdam.

-He has won honors from ASCAP, BMI, the American Academy of Arts & Letters, League-ISCM, New Music Consort and the Gaudeamus Foundation.
+He has won honors from ASCAP, BMI, the American Academy of Arts & Letters, League-ISCM, New Music Consort, a finalist in the Alea III International Composition Prize and and the Gaudeamus Foundation.
 In addition Mr. Gustavson has been awarded the Joseph H. Bearns Prize in Music and a Fulbright Fellowship.
-He has received commissions from, among others, the Brooklyn Heights Music Society, Parnassus, Fromm Foundation, Koussevitzky Music Foundation and the New York Youth Symphony and recording grants from the Alice M. Ditson Fund and Aaron Copland Recording Fund.
+He has received commissions from, among others, Stony Brook University, the Brooklyn Symphony Orchestra, Parnassus, Fromm Foundation, Koussevitzky Music Foundation and the New York Youth Symphony and his recently released album "Dissolving Images" on Albany Records was made possible by the generous support of the Fromm Foundation, the Alice M. Ditson Fund and Aaron Copland Recording Fund.

-Gustavson's works have been performed throughout North America and Europe and represented on prestigious festivals such as Sonic Boom, Tanglewood, Banff, Fromm and Gaudeamus and published by C. F. Peters Corp.
-Go to Store for information on purchasing and renting performance materials.
+Gustavson’s works have been performed throughout North America and Europe and represented on the prestigious festivals Sonic Boom, Tanglewood, Banff, Fromm and Gaudeamus.
+His works are published by C. F. Peters Corp.
+Go to Get Music for information on purchasing and renting performance materials.

 Critical Acclaim